Gospel Music

 Ken Whiteley is the founder and host of the Toronto Sunday Gospel music series at Hugh’s Room.
 He is a prolific songwriter, a gifted and versatile guitarist and mandolinist, and a powerful singer.
 His musical peers affectionately refer to him as a “playing encyclopedia” for his depth and range of styles, covering everything from folk to blues, gospel and swing.
 Nominated for a Canadian Folk Music Award, his newest recording Another Day’s Journey covers a lot of ground, old and new, with depth, soul and originality.
 Ken is the proud recipient of the Estelle Klein Lifetime Achievement Award, Mariposa Folk Hall of Fame and has been nominated for numerous Juno and Maple Blues Awards.
 Gospel Makes Me Feel Alright! which is a live recording from the very first gospel series in 2003, continues to be a best seller at the concerts and online.

-Ciceal Levy and her late sister Amoy are highly respected for their groundbreaking work within the gospel community in Toronto.
+Ciceal Levy and her sister, the late Amoy Levy, are highly respected for their groundbreaking work within the gospel community in Toronto.
 They have been singing with Ken for over 15 years and have also performed with people as diverse as Pete Seeger, Celine Dion and Kirk Franklin.
 Amoy’s gorgeous soprano and Ciceal’s rich alto have graced many of Ken’s recordings.
 Ciceal is always an audience favourites wherever she sings with Ken.

 David Wall is a composer, lyricist, singer and vocal coach.
 As lead vocalist of the much revered rhythm and blues band the Bourbon Tabernacle Choir, David toured Canada Extensively, appearing regularly on television and radio.
 He has performed and recorded with an impressive cross-section of artists including Big Sugar, The Barenaked Ladies, Lorraine Segato and Ken Whiteley.
 His most recent musical journey as a singer had been into the world of Jewish tradition where he has achieved success recording and touring internationally as lead voice of Toronto’s Flying Bulgar Klezmer Band and Winnipeg’s From Both Ends of the Earth.